 This small town of Leighton has birthed some big names in Alabama football.

-“As you can see, they had Ozzie Newsom.
+“As you can see, they had Ozzie Newsome.
 Ozzie went out and played.
 He was a first round draft pick with the Cleveland Browns.
 Browns moved to Baltimore, he became the general manager for the Baltimore Ravens,” said Interim Principal, and Athletic Director, Lee Craft.

 A number of these former players are from Colbert County High School in Leighton.